aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ```shell
 aptos move create-resource-account-and-publish-package --seed 1235 --address-name mint_nft --profile default --named-addresses source_addr=a911e7374107ad434bbc5369289cf5855c3b1a2938a6bfce0776c1d296271cde
 ```

-TODO: Find out what the `<seed>` should be for our users.
-How do they derive it?
-Make it up?
-With what syntax or input?

 3. As when you ran `aptos move publish` to mint the NFT, again receive output asking you to accept a gas fee for the transaction and enter: `yes`